Experimental demonstration of input-output indefiniteness in a single quantum device

+Quantum theory allows information to flow through a single device in a coherent superposition of two opposite directions, resulting into situations where the input-output direction is indefinite.
+Here we introduce a theoretical method to witness input-output indefiniteness in a single quantum device, and we experimentally demonstrate it by constructing a photonic setup that exhibits input-output indefiniteness with a statistical significance exceeding 69 standard deviations.
+Our results provide a way to characterize input-output indefiniteness as a resource for quantum information and photonic quantum technologies and enable table-top simulations of hypothetical scenarios exhibiting quantum indefiniteness in the direction of time.

-A central result in quantum field theory is the CPT theorem \cite{greaves2014cpt}, which states that the fundamental dynamics of quantum fields is invariant under inversion of time direction, charge, and parity.
-One consequence of this result is that, at the fundamental level, the roles of the inputs and outputs of physical processes are symmetric: while we normally treat systems at earlier times as the inputs and systems at later times as the outputs, the dynamical laws of quantum mechanics are indifferent to the direction of time, and one could consistently imagine an observer that describes nature in the backward mode, treating future systems as inputs and past systems as outputs.
+\textit{Introduction.---} A cornerstone of quantum theory is the CPT theorem \cite{schwinger1951theory,luders1954equivalence}, stating that the fundamental dynamics of quantum fields is invariant under inversion of time direction, charge, and parity.
+The theorem implies that, at the fundamental level, the roles of past and future are symmetric: while we normally treat systems at earlier times as the inputs and systems at later times as the outputs, the dynamical laws of quantum mechanics are indifferent to the direction of time.
+The time symmetry of the fundamental quantum dynamics was later extended to scenarios involving measurements by Aharonov and collaborators \cite{aharonov1964time,reznik1995time,aharonov2010time}.
+With the advent of quantum information, the role of time symmetry in quantum theory has attracted renewed attention, due to its connection with the structure of quantum protocols \cite{abramsky2004categorical}, multitime quantum states \cite{aharonov2002two,aharonov2009multiple,silva2014pre}, simulation of closed timelike curves \cite{svetlichny2011time,lloyd2011closed,genkina2012optimal}, inversion of unknown quantum evolutions \cite{quintino2019reversing,trillo2023universal,yoshida2023reversing}, quantum retrodiction \cite{parzygnat2023time,parzygnat2023axioms}, and the origin of irreversibility \cite{maccone2009quantum,di2021arrow}.
+Time-symmetric frameworks for quantum theory \cite{oreshkov2015operational,chiribella2021symmetries} and more general physical theories \cite{hardy2021time,selby2022time} have been developed and analyzed.